- GAY-GLOS was initially founded as simply a Helpline in September 1989.

 sexual orientation.
 See our youth group page for more details.

-- See our key points in our history page for further information.
+- See our key points in our history page and our

 - Earned Income